Ainhoa Gutiérrez del Pozo

 Basque Country, Spain

 She has worked with other artists on pieces that blend contemporary art with the rural world, and her film work focuses on this interplay.
-She is currently in the post-production phase of her first feature film, SOMEWHAT WILD, co-directed with the visual anthropologist Olatz González Abrisketa.
-She has taken part in conferences and round tables on film at Artium, Tabakalera and the Université Paris 1 Panthéon-Sorbonne.
-She is currently working on her PhD in science fiction and hydroelectric power stations.
+Her first short film, MEDVEDEK (2019), was shown in several festivals around the world.
+She is in 2023 in the post- production phase of her first feature film, SOMEWHAT WILD, co-directed with the visual anthropologist Olatz González Abrisketa.
+She has taken part in conferences and round tables on film at Art Centers like Artium or Tabakalera, as well as in the Université Paris Panthéon- Sorbonne.
+She is working on her PhD in science fiction and hydroelectric power stations.

 Project